Custody battle for Anna Mae He: Transfer of custody

 After the final decision of the Tennessee Supreme Court, Anna Mae He was returned to her biological parents.
 The Bakers were not granted any residual rights over Anna Mae.
 The Bakers petitioned for appeal at the U.S. Supreme Court.
-They also twice sought to stop the custody transfer.
-The Court denied the Bakers' petition and their applications for stay of custody transfer.
+The Court denied the Bakers' petition and their applications to stop the custody transfer.
 The Bakers then filed a lawsuit in Federal district court against the juvenile court and the attorney general of Tennessee; the court dismissed that suit for lack of subject matter jurisdiction.
-With legal recourse exhausted, the Bakers finally gave up.

 On February 21, 2007, the Bakers released videos of Anna Mae, showing what they explained as Anna Mae He's rejection of her Chinese heritage, saying she would rather live in the United States over China, would not eat Chinese food anymore, and told people that she was Mexican.
 According to a report from USA Today dated February 21, 2007, Jerry Baker paid Anna Mae US$5 for each question she answered, such as "Where do you want to grow up United States or China?" and "What do you want your last name to be, Baker or He?"
 The USA Today article noted that she refused to answer the question about her last name.
-Juvenile Court Judge Curtis Person expressed displeasure that Anna Mae was exposed to this media coverage in the Bakers' home, and threatened to issue a gag order if it continued.
+Juvenile Court Judge Curtis Person threatened to issue a gag order to the Bakers if the media coverage continued.

-Anna Mae had her first visit with the He family on March 15, 2007, in a two-hour visit at an undisclosed location that included a court-appointed psychologist.
-Judge Curtis Person has said that the psychologist will be responsible for arranging a series of meetings over a period of four weeks, with the visits increasing in duration and frequency.
-According to Jack He, the first meeting proceeded much better than he and Casey He expected, and that Anna Mae was not crying, upset, or hostile.
-The Bakers contended the meetings have emotionally traumatized Anna Mae, while David Siegel, the Hes' lawyer, says a court-appointed psychologist reported no unexpected problems with the get-togethers.A second meeting took place on March 18, 2007, also at an undisclosed location.
-A court-appointed guardian went to Jerry and Louise Bakers' Memphis home on Friday, July 20, 2007 to pick up Anna Mae He.
-Anna Mae was fully reunited with her biological parents on Monday, July 23, 2007.
+On March 15, 2007, in a two-hour visit at an undisclosed location that included a court-appointed psychologist, Anna Mae visited the Hes for the first time.
+Judge Curtis Person said that the psychologist will be responsible for arranging a series of meetings over a period of four weeks, with the visits increasing in duration and frequency.
+A second meeting took place on March 18, 2007, also at an undisclosed location.
+A court-appointed guardian went to Jerry and Louise Bakers' Memphis home on July 20, 2007, to pick up Anna Mae He, and she was officially placed with her biological parents on July 23, 2007.